-However, popf2's handling of time windows has limited it's performance in similar domains (Tierney et al. 2012), to rule this out, we relax the complicating time-window constraints, which also allows us to test other temporal planners on this domain where we see similar results.
+To test this theory, we relax the complicating time-window constraints, which allows us to test other temporal planners on this domain.
 Table 3 shows that, as contention for block d increases, solution times in the heuristic search planners increase very sharply.
 This leads to the somewhat surprising result that a decomposition approach outperforms heuristic search as interaction increases.
 We also outperform the constraint programming approach used in cpt4, note that this is an optimal planner rather than the anytime algorithms implemented in yahsp2 and popf2.

-This result is not seen in the blocks-world domain where both enforced hill climbing and Weighted-A find solutions very quickly.
+This result is not seen in the blocks-world domain where both enforced hill climbing and WA find solutions very quickly.
 However we still see significant speedups in proof of optimality versus both popf2 and yahsp2 even in this quite sequential domain.
 It should be noted that neither are optimal planners, but as both are complete anytime algorithms, like FBP, we believe this is still a meaningful comparison.
 FBP also proves optimality faster than the optimal temporal planner cpt on the largest instance.